LedgerHQ/app-ethereum/README.md

 ## About the project

-Ethereum wallet application framework for Nano S, Nano S Plus and Nano X.
+Ethereum wallet application framework for Ledger Nano S, Ledger Nano S Plus, Ledger Nano X, Ledger Flex and Ledger Stax.
 Ledger Blue is not maintained anymore, but the app can still be compiled for this target using the branch [`blue-final-release`](https://github.com/LedgerHQ/app-ethereum/tree/blue-final-release).

 ## Documentation